Isis (horn-rock band): The first two albums

-Breaking Through and breaking up
+Breaking Through and break-up

 Without commercial success, it was difficult to keep the group together.
 Equally challenging was finding qualified female musicians to join the band.
 By 1976, the core line up was Carol MacDonald, Margo Lewis, Jeanie Feinberg, Ellen Seeling and new members Faith Fusillo (vocals/guitar), Barbara Cobb (bass), Vivian Stoll (drums) and Lynx (sax/guitar/vocals).

 In 1977, the band signed with its second label, United Artists, and released their third album, Breaking Through, produced by Len Barry.
 Frustrated by the inability to turn great reviews into commercial success, the LP was a departure from its two previous releases and was geared specifically to the commercial market.
 However, this LP, like the others, was once again a commercial disappointment.
 Alumni members Nydia Mata, Ellen Seeling, Lolly Bienenfeld, Lauren Draper and Jeanie Fineberg, as well as newcomer Laurie Frink, also appeared on the album.

 The band (with Frink and other guest members) toured to support the release of the LP throughout the US and the Caribbean.
 The group opened for chart-topping BT Express and Dr. Buzzard's Savannah Band on the west coast leg, and for Blondie on the east coast dates.

 After the touring to support Breaking Through, the group took up residence for a time at Greenwich Village landmark Trude Heller's on 6th Avenue and 9th Street, where they played nightly.
 However, the continued lack of commercial success eventually led the group to disband by the end of the 1970s.